DEPI-Digital-Marketing-Project/DEPI-Digital-Marketing-Specialist-Track-Project-YAT435B-CAI2-DRT1-S5-DEPI2-Team1/README.md

-This repository was created by Abdullah Ibrahim
+This repository was created by Abdullah Ibrahim (contact me for any inquiries: Linkedin | 01027609744)

 **Project Info:**